-- 1. The IC will organize Search and Rescue Teams and assign a Team Leader. - 2.
-Each Team will be assigned a team identifier by the IC.
+- 1. The DM Staff will organize All Hazard Teams and assign a Team Leader. - 2.
+Each Team will be assigned a team identifier by the DM Staff.
 The Local Net Controller or Communications Commander will assign contact channels for radio communications. - 3.
-The Communications Commander may have assigned a Team Radio Operator to the team.
-If not, the Team Leader is the default Team Radio Operator.
-The Leader may delegate this responsibility to another member of the team. - 4.
+The Team Leader is the default Team Radio Operator for the team.
+The Leader may delegate this responsibility to another member of the team.
+If a Ham radio operator is assigned to the team, that person will be the Team Radio Operator. - 4.
 The Team Radio Operator may assign tactical identifiers for their Team Members that also have radios. - 5.
-Place a practice call to the Local Net Controller before leaving the IC.
+Place a practice call to the Local Net Controller before leaving the Staging Area.
 This will verify that your equipment is functioning properly - 6.
 Contact Local Net Control once you have reached your assigned location.